poohcom1/godot-animation-player-refactor/README.md

  - Marks invalid properties/nodes
  - Full undo/redo support

-📄 Note that this addon only refactor *Animations*, so deleting or renaming node does not affect the actual nodes.
+📄 Note that this addon only refactors *Animations*, so deleting or renaming a node does not affect the actual nodes.
 It is recommended to move/rename the actual nodes first, and then use the plugin to fix broken animations.

 ⚠️ Please make sure to use proper version control with this addon to prevent losing changes.